You are currently on Hearing Direct AU

 If a hearing loss is, in fact, present, the testee should be unable to hear the fork once removed from the mastoid bone.
 This means that the person's bone conduction is greater than air conduction suggesting there may be an issue with sounds reaching the inner ear.
 Therefore, asserting a possible hearing loss.

-It is always recommended that the Weber Test accompany the Rinne Test.
+The Weber Test usually accompanies the Rinne Test.

 The Weber Test, as with the Rinne, is another type of quick hearing screening.
 They complement one another by both testing for unilateral hearing loss.
 The Weber assessment can be taken to access a more profound overview of our ability to hear by testing for other types of losses.
 This includes conductive and sensorineural hearing loss.

-As with any hearing check, it is strongly advised that you should have any worries about your hearing, that you visit an audiologist or healthcare professional for proper audiometric tests.
+As with any hearing check, you should visit an audiologist or healthcare professional for proper audiometric tests if you have any worries about your hearing.

 Should you have any concerns about your hearing, take our free online hearing test.